 Have you been thinking about investing in identity theft protection?
 If so, you might have spent a few hours scavenging the Web to find out which company is the best.
-Chances are you found yourself signing up for LifeLock, but you still likely don’t know exactly what these companies do.

 In fact, how would you picture an identity theft protection system working?
 It sounds like one big database-like system, right?
 Well, in reality it’s just a bunch of modernized detection tools and scanners that work together.
 If any red flags come up in any of these parts of their entire security system, an alert will be sent out.
 From there the protection company and the victim can do what’s necessary to resolve the issue as fast and trouble-free as possible.

 Now to help you decide where to join, take a look at the list of common identity theft protection features below.